Medmakrini/taskmanager/README.md

 # Task Manager App

 Task Manager is a React Native application that helps users manage their daily tasks efficiently.
-The app supports features like adding, deleting, and marking tasks as complete or incomplete, with a special default task that links to a LinkedIn profile upon completion.
+The app supports features like adding, deleting, and marking tasks as complete or incomplet.

 ## Table of Contents